-- M 2.1 Personnel with responsibility for the management of approved establishments must be named and recorded. - M 2.2 Managers must ensure that all stock-keepers: - a) have access to a copy of the current version of the RSPCA welfare standards for dairy cattle - b) are familiar with its content - c) understand and apply its content. - M 2.3 Managers must: - a) develop and implement a suitable training programme for stock-keepers with regular updates and opportunities for continuing professional development and keep records of such training within the VHWP (see standard H 1.1) - b) demonstrate the staff with responsibilities for stock care have the relevant and necessary skills to perform their duties - c) ensure that the VHWP is: - i. implemented - ii. updated annually, and - iii. that the required data is recorded appropriately - d) maintain records of production data and use of medication, which must include: - documentation on all incoming and outgoing stock on the farm - ii.
-LEGAL types and quantities of medicine used - e) develop and implement a transport plan to an abattoir which: - i. includes a method of identification of animals (see standard M 5.2), and - ii. minimises waiting time for the cattle.
+M 2.1 Personnel with responsibility for the management of approved establishments must be named and recorded.

+- M 2.2 Managers must ensure that all stock-keepers: - a) have access to a copy of the current version of the RSPCA welfare standards for dairy cattle - b) are familiar with its content - c) understand and apply its content.

+M 2.3 \ Managers must:

+- a) develop and implement a suitable training programme for stock-keepers with regular updates and opportunities for continuing professional development and keep records of such training within the VHWP (see standard H 1.1) - b) demonstrate the staff with responsibilities for stock care have the relevant and necessary skills to perform their duties - c) ensure that the VHWP is: - i. implemented - ii. updated annually, and - iii. that the required data is recorded appropriately - d) maintain records of production data and use of medication, which must include: - i. documentation on all incoming and outgoing stock on the farm - ii. types and quantities of medicine used (it is a legal requirement to record all medicines that are administered). - e) develop and implement a transport plan to an abattoir which: - i. includes a method of identification of animals (see standard M 5.2), and - ii. minimises waiting time for the cattle.

-- M 2.4 REVISED Managers must: - a) develop and implement plans and precautions to prevent/cope with emergencies such as fire, flood, storm damage, breakdown of environmental control systems and interruption of supplies. e.g. food, water, electricity - b) provide an emergency action board sited in a prominent position that is visible to all farm staff and the emergency services, which must include: - the procedures to be followed by those discovering an emergency, e.g. fire, flood, power failure - ii. the location of water sources for use by the fire services - iii. a map grid reference, GPS co-ordinates and postcode for the location of the unit - c) develop and implement a biosecurity plan to minimise the risk of introducing disease onto a site (see Appendix 1). - M 2.5 In the case of RSPCA Assured members, should an emergency require the relocation of livestock to non-RSPCA Assured premises, RSPCA Assured must be informed immediately. - M 2.6 Managers must: - a) have access to, and make available to all stock-keepers, a copy of the Defra (formerly MAFF) booklet Emergencies on Livestock Farms (PB 1147, 1992) (Available online) - b) have access to the Defra booklet, Farm Fires: advice on farm animal welfare (PB 9326, 2011) - c) be familiar with and implement the relevant content from the publications cited in a) and b), above. - M 2.7 All farms must be milk recorded using a recognised International Committee for Animal Recording (ICAR) approved milking system.
+M 2.4 \ Managers must:

+- a) develop and implement plans and precautions to prevent/cope with emergencies such as fire, flood, storm damage, breakdown of environmental control systems, or interruption of supplies. e.g. food, water, electricity - b) provide an emergency action board sited in a prominent position that is visible to all farm staff and the emergency services, which must include: - i. the procedures to be followed by those discovering an emergency, e.g. fire, flood, power failure - ii. the location of water sources for use by the fire services - iii. a map grid reference, GPS co-ordinates and postcode for the location of the unit - c) develop and implement a biosecurity plan to minimise the risk of introducing disease onto a site. - M 2.5 Should an emergency require the removal of livestock to unregistered premises, RSPCA Assured and the RSPCA Farm Animals Department must be informed immediately. - M 2.6 Managers must: - a) have access to, and make available to all stock-keepers, a copy of the Defra (formerly MAFF) booklet 'Emergencies on Livestock Farms' (PB 1147, 1992) (Available online) - b) have access to the Defra booklet, 'Farm Fires: advice on farm animal welfare' (PB 9326, 2011) - c) be familiar with and implement the relevant content from the publications cited in a) and b), above. - M 2.7 All farms must be milk recorded using a recognised International Committee for Animal Recording (ICAR) approved milking system.